HabelKiswanto/Una_Interview/README.md

 "mvnw.cmd spring-boot:run"

+4. Open the web app on http://localhost:8080/graphiql.html

-4. Now for how to insert GraphiQL Input:
+5. Now for how to insert GraphiQL Input:

 A. Insert data ex: